-The Head teacher may decide that a child's behaviour has been extreme enough to warrant a fixed term exclusion.
+The head teacher may decide that a child's behaviour has been extreme enough to warrant a short term suspension.
 In such cases, the Head teacher will follow guidance and policy from the Local Authority.

-Appendix A: School Stage System Overview Repeated behaviours that break our school rules during a day will result in movement through the stages and cumulative consequences for the child.
+Appendix A: School Stage System Overview

+Repeated behaviours that break our school rules during a day will result in movement through the stages and cumulative consequences for the child.
+The head teacher may decide that a child's behaviour has been extreme enough to warrant a fixed term exclusion.

-ik our school rules during a day will rest J J Stage One Verbal response (given only once before stage is escalated) Stage Two Lose 5 minutes of Golden Time Stage Three 15 mins in different classroom (own KS or KS above) Lose 5 mins Golden Time Class teacher (who was present when stage was determined) sends template note to parents Logged on CPOMS by class teacher/TA Stage Four Sent to a Key Stage Lead member of SLT - discuss and reflect Lose 5 minutes of Golden Time.
+Stage One Stage Two Stage Three Stage Four Stage Five • Verbal response (given only once before stage is escalated) • Lose 5 minutes of Golden Time 15 mins in different classroom (own KS or KS above) Lose 5 mins Golden Time Class teacher (who was present when stage was determined) sends template note to parents Logged on CPOMS by class teacher/TA Sent to a Key Stage Lead member of SLT - discuss and reflect Lose 5 minutes of Golden Time.
 Opportunity to complete their work during their free time.
 Key Stage Lead sends template note to parents.
-Logged on CPOMS by class teacher/TA (who was present when stage was determined) - updated by key stage lead Stage Five Sent to Headteacher No Golden Time - supported reflection time Headteacher notifies parents - asked to attend a meeting Logged on CPOMS by class teacher/TA (who was present when stage was determined) - updated by headteacher Disrupting a lesson Rocking on chairs Talking whilst the teacher is talk Talking during Collective Worship incl. as classes are coming in Running in school building Running to and from the playground Creating disturbances in and around school incl. when moving around school Minor damage to classroom displays Kicking over a chair Telling lies Bringing banned items (not dangerous) into school Walking away from an adult when they are talking to them Spitting (not at someone) Calling names - one off Unkind comments that upset others - one off Being rude/disrespectful to children Swearing at children Swearing at adults Hurting other children e.g. pushing (where no mark is left) Throwing equipment in the classroom/in school Threatening harm to property/equipment Creating a significant disturbance in or around school Creating a significant disturbance in class which disrupts learning Stealing school equipment Stealing from other people: children and/or adults Spitting at people Throwing objects at children Throwing objects at adults Breaking school equipment through intentional misuse/deliberately Threatening harm to others Refusal to leave a room/area when asked to for the sake of self/others Continuous, targeted, repeated name calling etc. - bullying Racial comments Gender-related discriminatory comments Comments that discriminate against/relate to sexuality Physical bodily harm e.g. punching, kicking, slapping, biting (where a mark or injury is left) Continuous, targeted, repeated name calling etc. - bullying - following a pattern of previous lower stage actions - not resolving despite support Vandalising school property Leaving school premises without permission Bringing dangerous items into school Stage One Repeated behaviours - \rightarrow Stage Two Repeated behaviours \rightarrow Stage 1 wo Repeated Deflaviours → Two Repeated behaviours → Stage Three - Repeated behaviours → Stage Four - Repeated behaviours → Stage Five i
+Logged on CPOMS by class teacher/TA (who was present when stage was determined) - updated by key stage lead Sent to Headteacher No Golden Time - supported reflection time Headteacher notifies parents - asked to attend a meeting Logged on CPOMS by class teacher/TA (who was present when stage was determined) - updated by headteacher Disrupting a lesson Rocking on chairs Talking whilst the teacher is talk Talking during Collective Worship incl. as classes are coming in Running in school building Running to and from the playground Creating disturbances in and around school incl. when moving around school Minor damage to classroom displays Taking another child's equipment ('borrowing' without permission) Kicking over a chair Telling lies Bringing banned items (not dangerous) into school Walking away from an adult when they are talking to them Spitting (not at someone) Calling names - one off Unkind comments that upset others - one off Being rude/disrespectful to children Being rude/disrespectful to adults Refusal to participate Teasing/winding other children up - one off Swearing at children Swearing at adults Hurting other children e.g. pushing (where no mark is left) Throwing equipment in the classroom/in school Threatening harm to property/equipment Creating a significant disturbance in or around school Creating a significant disturbance in class which disrupts learning Stealing school equipment Stealing from other people: children and/or adults Spitting at people Throwing objects at children Throwing objects at adults Breaking school equipment through intentional misuse/deliberately Threatening harm to others Refusal to leave a room/area when asked to for the sake of self/others Continuous, targeted, repeated name calling etc. - bullying Racial comments Gender-related discriminatory comments Comments that discriminate against/relate to sexuality Physical bodily harm e.g. punching, kicking, slapping, biting (where a mark or injury is left) Continuous, targeted, repeated name calling etc. - bullying - following a pattern of previous lower stage actions - not resolving despite support Vandalising school property Leaving school premises without permission Bringing dangerous items into school Stage One Repeated behaviours l Stage Two Repeated behaviours $ ightarrow$ Stage Three - Repeated behavio φ urs \rightarrow Stage Four - Repeated behaviours $ ightarrow$ Stage Five